-13.16 After the outcome/conclusion of the incident:
+13.15 After the outcome/conclusion of the incident:

-- a contextual safeguarding approach must be taken; - schools must take all necessary action to learn from the incident and prevent future incidents occurring, such as through targeted education around specific types of child-onchild abuse; - support for the victim must be offered and provided where possible.
-Appropriate risk assessments must be implemented to provide reassurance and safety for the victim; - schools must ensure that they do not adopt a victim blaming approach; - the DSL must complete an investigation into the incident; The investigation must consider the incident itself as well as whether it is an isolated incident, and the personal circumstances of the young person who is alleged to have displayed harmful behaviour; - if necessary, appropriate referrals must be made to support services for the young person who has displayed harmful behaviours; - a risk assessment must be completed and implemented for the young person who has displayed harmful behaviours in order to safeguard them and other pupils.
+- a contextual safeguarding approach must be taken - settings must take all necessary action to learn from the incident and prevent future incidents from occurring, such as through targeted education around specific types of child-on-child abuse - support for the victim must be offered and provided where possible.
+Appropriate risk assessments must be implemented to provide reassurance and safety for the victim; - team members must ensure that they do not adopt a victim blaming approach - the DSL/Safeguarding Lead must complete an investigation into the incident that must consider the incident itself as well as whether it is an isolated incident, and the personal circumstances of the young person who is alleged to have displayed harmful behaviour - if necessary, appropriate referrals must be made to support services for the young person who has displayed harmful behaviours; - a risk assessment must be completed and implemented for the young person who has displayed harmful behaviours in order to safeguard them and other children and young people.